-One of the prominent features Galaxy A20s offers is the triple camera setup on the backside comprising of 13MP wide-angle primary lens, covering 77-degree, 8MP ultra-wide-angle covering 120-degree and 5MP depth sensor for spotlighting the subject.
+One of the prominent features Galaxy A20s offers is the triple camera setup on the backside comprising of a 13MP wide-angle primary lens, covering 77-degree, 8MP ultra-wide-angle covering 120-degree, and 5MP depth sensor for spotlighting the subject.

 On the front, there is an 8MP lens for selfies, but it does not support wide-angle features.

 It is the most basic camera setup a phone can offer today.
 We recently came across budget phones like Infinix Hot 8 and Tecno Camon i4 that created the buzz in town with their triple camera capability.
 Let’s move on and check out how the camera performs.

 Samsung Galaxy A20s Camera Interface

-The default camera app present on Samsung Galaxy A20s clean and to the point.
+The default camera app present on Samsung Galaxy A20s is clean and to the point.
 You can easily switch between standard and wide-angle modes using the toggle buttons locked at the bottom area.

-There are nine filters and the beauty mode for spicing up your photography experience, and they are available for rear and front cameras, both.
+There are nine filters and the beauty mode for spicing up your photography experience, and they are available for both rear and front cameras, both.
 In addition to the filter button placed on the top bar, you can also change the ratio, set the timer, and activate the flash as per your needs.

 Stickers are available for images and videos, and there is a history button to show the ‘already’ used stickers as well.
 You need to be close to the subject for the sticker mode to work correctly.
 Zooming in from far away will simply destroy the image.

 HDR is not available on the default home screen – as usual with Samsung phones.
 To find it, tap on the setting icon in the top left corner to reveal the menu items.